JenniferShelton/JenniferShelton.github.io/_episodes/10-alignment.md

 gatk HaplotypeCaller -O _VCF_ -L chr20:61723571-62723570 -I _BAM_ -R /data/alignment/references/GRCh38_1000genomes/GRCh38_full_analysis_set_plus_decoy_hla.fa
 ```

-Calling variant is only half the process.
+Calling variants is only half the process.
 Now we need to filter them.
 We also do that with GATK.
 For a whole genome,
 we typically use Variant Quality Score Recalibration (VQSR), but there are not enough variants in the tiny
 region we called to build a model for that, so we will use the best practices filtering.
 It's a long tedious command again: